 A mortgage approval is based on the favourable combination of your current debts, income, credit score and more.
-As some time can pass from when you are approved for a mortgage, to when you close on your home purchase, many things can arise during that time, such as buying furniture for your new home, a new car, a new job opportunity, closing or consolidating debts, and so on.
+As some time can pass from when you receive an approval for a mortgage, to when you close on your home purchase, many things can arise during that time.
+Some examples are, buying furniture for your new home, a new car, a new job opportunity, closing or consolidating debts and so on.
 Once you are approved for a mortgage it is important that your finances stay constant.

-If a lender checks your credit again prior to closing and sees that other brokers or banks have pulled your credit this could been seen by the lender as credit seeking and could jeopardize your approval.
-Also, your credit score is an important part of the approval and there are minimum score amounts that need to be met.
-Each time your credit is pulled, it lowers your score.
+If a lender checks your credit again prior to closing and sees that other mortgage brokers or banks have pulled your credit this could be seen by the lender as credit seeking.
+This could jeopardize your approval.
+Also, your credit score is an important part of being approved and there are minimum score requirements.
+Each time someone pulls your credit, it lowers your score.

-The more debt you have the higher your debt to income ratio is.
-Lenders and mortgage insurers (ie CMHC) have strict maximums to these ratios and it’s important to have them in line.
+The more debt you have, the higher your debt to income ratio is.
+Lenders and mortgage insurers (i.e. CMHC) have strict maximums to these ratios and it’s important to have them in line.

 Not all debts are bad.
 They can help maintain or increase your credit score and show a history of favourable payments.
 Plus, many lenders and mortgage insurers will want to see at least two revolving credit items successfully being paid on time.

 Having a paper tail of all the funds being used for the down payment is important.
 Lenders want to see a 90 day history of the funds used for the down payment and closing costs.
 If there are any large deposits such as cash deposits, e-transfers, wires, etc. a lender will want to see the history of those funds.
-Also, if lending funds to anyone or getting funds back that were lent to you, its important to have a paper trail for this.
+Also, if lending funds to anyone or getting funds back that were lent to you, it’s important to have a paper trail for this.

 Having stable, secure, tenured employment is important.
-Moving to consulting, contract, self employment, hourly and so on, this may affect your application.
+Moving to consulting, contract, self employment, hourly and so on, may affect your application.

-For non-salaried employment, lenders will want to two years tenure and they will use an average income of these two years.
+For non-salaried employment, lenders will want to two years of tenure and they will use an average income of these two years.